Pelican United Methodist Church (Pelican, La.) records

 Scope and Contents

 This collection documents the activities of Pelican United Methodist Church (Pelican, La.).
-The collection includes membership records, audit records, committee records, administrative board records, financial records, photographs, bulletins, directories, and Sunday School records.
+The collection includes membership records, audit records, committee records, administrative board records, financial records, church histories, photographs, bulletins, directories, and Sunday School records.

-The collection also includes quarterly conference, charge conference, church conference, and audit records.
-The quarterly conference books and records from the 1880s to 1960s contain references to other nearby congregations: Woodside (1887-1891), Ebenezer (1887-1891), Bethel (1890-1922), Philip's Chapel (1890-1891), Pelican (1890-1936)(1938-1969), Mitchell (1912-1938), Oxford (1920), Benson (1923-1941), South Mansfield (1924-1927), Nabarton (1924-1927)(1932-1941), Harmon (1923-1932), Trees (1928), Zion's Rest (1927-1931), Lula (1927-1931), Mansfield (1928-1931), Many (1928-1931), Converse (1929-1940)(1950-1969), Henrietta (1929-1930), Sexton Chapel (1933)(1940-1941), Noble (1936-1940)(1950-1969), and Bayou Scie (1936-1940).
+The collection also includes quarterly conference, charge conference, and church conference records.
+The quarterly conference books and records from the 1880s to 1960s contain references to other nearby congregations: Woodside (1887-1891), Ebenezer (1887-1891), Bethel (1890-1922), Philip's Chapel (1890-1891), Mitchell (1912-1938), Oxford (1920), Benson (1923-1941), South Mansfield (1924-1927), Nabarton (1924-1927, 1932-1941), Harmon (1923-1932), Trees (1928), Zion's Rest (1927-1931), Lula (1927-1931), Mansfield (1928-1931), Many (1928-1931), Converse (1929-1940, 1950-1969), Henrietta (1929-1930), Sexton Chapel (1933, 1940-1941), Noble (1936-1940, 1950-1969), and Bayou Scie (1936-1940).

 Dates

-• 1887 - 2022
+- 1887 - 2023

 Conditions Governing Access